CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 - **`createEnvelope`**:

   - **Purpose**: Deals with transaction envelope creation requests.
-  - **Usage**: This topic may contain specific transaction details like payment operations, account merges, or asset issuances.
+  - **Usage**: This topic processes messages with details of transactions such as source, operations, and sponsor, in order to generate an envelope.

 - **`horizonRequest`**:
   - **Purpose**: Manages any request destined for the Stellar Horizon server.